-- ari address|register|integer

-specifies a fixed-point value from 1
+- ari address|register|integer - specifies a fixed-point value from 1 to 2-1.

-to 231-1.

-- address

-- points to a full-word, fixed-point value in main storage; this value need not be on a full-word boundary.

-cannot be written as an
+- 1. points to a full-word, fixed-point value in main storage; this value need not be on a full-word boundary. - 2. cannot be written as an integer.

-- integer.